Integral-valued polynomials over the set of algebraic integers of bounded degree: Introduction

-where the intersection is over the set of all number fields $K$ of degree less or equal to $n$.
-One of the reason why these rings have been introduced was to show the existence of a Pr\"ufer domain properly lying between $\Z[X]$ and $\IZ$ (see question Q1 at the beginning of \cite{LopWer}).
-Indeed, they prove that $\textnormal{Int}_{\Q}(\mathcal{A}_n)$ and $\textnormal{Int}_{\Q}(O_K)$ for any number field $K$ are examples of such rings.
+where the intersection is over the set of all number fields $K$ of degree less than or equal to $n$.
+One of the reason why these rings have been introduced was to show the existence of a Pr\"ufer domain lying properly between $\Z[X]$ and $\IZ$ (see question Q1 at the beginning of \cite{LopWer}).
+Indeed, they prove that ${\rm Int}_{\Q}(\mathcal{A}_n)$ and ${\rm Int}_{\Q}(O_K)$ for any number field $K$ are examples of such rings.

-We can ask whether a similar result of Theorem \ref{1stthm} holds for $\mathcal{A}_n$.
-More specifically, let $A_n$ be the subset of $\mathcal{A}_n$ of those algebraic integers of degree exactly equal to $n$.
+We can ask whether a result similar to Theorem \ref{1stthm} holds for $\mathcal{A}_n$.
+More specifically, let $A_n$ be the subset of $\mathcal{A}_n$ of elements of degree equal to $n$.
 We consider the following ring

-that is, the polynomials of $\Q[X]$ which map the set of algebraic integers of degree $n$ to algebraic integers (which of course have degree $\leq n$; again, notice that $\textnormal{Int}_{\Q}(A_n,\mathcal{A}_n)=\textnormal{Int}_{\Q}(A_n,\mathcal{A}_{\infty})$, with the obvious notation).
-A priori this ring contains $\textnormal{Int}_{\Q}(\mathcal{A}_n)$, since $A_n$ is a subset of $\mathcal{A}_n$.
-The main result of this paper is that these two rings actually coincide: \begin{Theorem} \end{Theorem} 0.4cm In this way, in order to check whether a polynomial $f\in\Q[X]$ is integral-valued over the set of algebraic integers of degree bounded by $n$, it is sufficient to check if $f(X)$ is integral-valued over the set of algebraic integers of degree exactly equal to $n$.
-Using the same terminology adopted for subsets of the ring of integers of a number field, we say that $A_n$ is polynomially dense in $\mathcal{A}_n$.
-In particular, Theorem \ref{1stthm} and Theorem \ref{2ndthm} also show that it is not necessary to take a set $S$ of algebraic integers properly containing $\Z$ to exhibit a Pr\"ufer domain properly contained between $\Z[X]$ and $\IZ$ (specifically, $\textnormal{Int}_{\Q}(S,\mathcal{A}_{\infty})$).
+that is, polynomials with rational coefficents which map the set of algebraic integers of degree $n$ to algebraic integers (which of course have degree less than or equal to $n$; like before, notice that ${\rm Int}_{\Q}(A_n,\mathcal{A}_n)={\rm Int}_{\Q}(A_n,\mathcal{A}_{\infty})$, with the obvious notation).
+A priori this ring contains ${\rm Int}_{\Q}(\mathcal{A}_n)$, since $A_n$ is a subset of $\mathcal{A}_n$.
+By Theorem \ref{1stthm} it follows that there exist algebraic integers of degree smaller than $n$ (namely, the ring of integers of all number fields of degree $n$) on which any $f\in {\rm Int}_{\Q}(A_n,\mathcal{A}_n)$ is integral-valued (we treat this consequence of Theorem \ref{1stthm} in Remark \ref{Annotpolclo}).
+Using the same terminology adopted for subsets of the ring of integers of a number field, we say that $A_n$ is not polynomially closed in $\mathcal{A}_n$.
+The main result of this paper is that the two rings of integral-valued polynomials over $A_n $ and $\mathcal A_n$ actually coincide: \begin{Theorem} For every positive integer $n$ we have:

+\end{Theorem} 0.4cm In this way, in order to check whether a polynomial $f\in\Q[X]$ is integral-valued over the set of algebraic integers of degree bounded by $n$, it is sufficient to check if $f(X)$ is integral-valued over the set of algebraic integers of degree exactly equal to $n$.
+As above, we say that $A_n$ is polynomially dense in $\mathcal{A}_n$.
+In particular, Theorem \ref{1stthm} and Theorem \ref{2ndthm} also show that it is not necessary to take a set $S$ of algebraic integers properly containing $\Z$ to exhibit a Pr\"ufer domain properly contained between $\Z[X]$ and $\IZ$ (specifically, ${\rm Int}_{\Q}(S,\mathcal{A}_{\infty})$).